AliKhoda/FFW/README.md

   * Part of face: 5 videos
 * CGI: 50 videos, Minimum length = ~4 sec

 In the `all_videos.csv` file, the first column is the video ID, while the second and the third are the start and end times in seconds, respectively.
-The forth column, if not empty, indicates which part of the screen the fake face is on.
+The fourth column, if not empty, indicates which part of the screen the fake face is on.
 The last column describes the category.

 ## Instructions